malkato/malkato.github.io/_posts/2024-12-01-THM-Advent-Day-1.md

 ```

-Looks like we have ssh and 2 HTTP ports ports open.
+Looks like we have SSH and 2 HTTP ports ports open.
 Following the instructions let's begin to investigate the website of the host.

 ![alt text](image.png)